rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 Once the firewall is set and the listener is restarted, you will need to add the IP address of every connection that can be accepted per PDB.
 We are creating a whitelist of all IP addresses that can connect to a service.
 In our multitenant environment, CDB1 and PDB1 are both services.
 We can add additional user defined service and add whitelist to them as well.

-Try to login to PDB1 in your localhost without any ipaddress in the whitelist.
+Try to login to **PDB1** in your localhost before putting an IP address in the whitelist.
 ```
+<copy>sqlplus sys/oracle@//localhost:1523/pdb1 as sysdba</copy>

-sqlplus sys/oracle@//localhost:1523/pdb1 as sysdba
+$ sqlplus sys/oracle@//localhost:1523/pdb1 as sysdba

-SQL*Plus: Release 19.0.0.0.0 - Production on Thu Apr 9 19:03:48 2020
+SQL*Plus: Release 19.0.0.0.0 - Production on Fri Jul 17 19:19:00 2020
 Version 19.5.0.0.0

 Copyright (c) 1982, 2019, Oracle.
 All rights reserved.